chan chan

 • The Curacas (chief) were nobles and owners of lands, besides managers of subject peoples.

-• The middle-upper-class people, who benefited from the harvest of the land, were assistants to the Curacas (chief), and they had certain privileges.
+• The middle-upper-class people were assistants to the Curacas (chief), and they had certain privileges.
+For example, they benefited directly from the harvest of the land.

 • The farmers were the workforce of the empire.
-They were dedicated to fishing, agriculture, crafts, and trade.
+Fishing, agriculture, crafts, and trade are their main activities.

 • Finally, the servants dedicated their lives to serving Chimuc Capac and the Curacas.